 By Priyansh Jul.
 01, 2019

 ook, here’s the thing.
-India did not lose on Sunday because Mahendra Singh Dhoni and Kedar Jadhav whimpered their way to defeat.
+India did not lose that match against England last Sunday because Mahendra Singh Dhoni and Kedar Jadhav whimpered their way to defeat.
 The match was lost a while before, perhaps after the opening 10 overs of the Indian innings.
 And it seems disingenuous to blame the result on a single individual in a team sport.
 Teams lose for many reasons, even though the match-losing innings is part of the cricketing fan’s parlance now.

 In fact, it seems difficult to recall any match that Dhoni may have lost for India.
 There was the ODI against England at Lord’s last year when a 59-ball 37 by the former captain prompted boos in India’s failed chase of 323.
 Or this year’s contest against Australia when Dhoni’s 51 off 96 deliveries again pricked a few as India was unable to successfully pursue the target of 289.
 And then there was yesterday.
 In each of those innings, Dhoni’s batting came under severe scrutiny but India was already behind the opposition to a considerable extent before he had even faced a ball.